ClosedWontFix/recipes/README.md

-# Just a collection of recpies
+# Just a collection of recipies

 ## Food
 [Chili](food/chili.md)